 Records & Results: American Prints from a Private Collection

-Swann Galleries’ November 3, American Prints from a Private Collection saw numerous auction and artist records made, particularly for artists like Gustave Baumann and Martin Lewis, who built careers making fine prints.
+Our recent auction of American Prints from a Private Collection saw numerous auction records, especially for artists like Gustave Baumann and Martin Lewis, who built their career making prints.
 Todd Weyman, Swann Vice President and Director of Prints & Drawings, commented “that both new and seasoned collectors alike flock to the eclectic and historically-rich 20th century American print field.”

 Lot 65: Gustave Baumann, Summer Shadows, color woodcut, 1917.
 Sold November 3, 2015 for $42,500, an auction record for any work by the artist.

 Collectors came out in force for works by Baumann, with two prints selling at record prices.
 Summer Shadows had only been seen once at auction in the past 30 years, and sold for more than four times its high estimate at $42,500–not only a record for the print, but for the artist overall.
 Superstition Mountain also sold for an auction record of more than twice its pre-sale estimate, ultimately realizing $23,750.

 Lot 67: Baumann, Superstition Mountain, color woodcut, 1949.
 Sold November 3, 2015 for an auction record of $23,750.